Thursday, 26 May 2022

 I'm very proud to be working in this institute, and especially in our highly technology-enabled building and immersive facilities.
 View full information about our 'Health & Allied Professions Centre', which includes purpose-built facilities; immersive VR walls, wards, consultation rooms, apartment.
 View this web page about 'Hiring the Health and Allied Professions Centre'.

 Our VR immersive walls are supplied and installed by Igloo Vision.
 A company that provides the hardware; wrap-around vision and sound, and a number of software applications to recreate immersive and realistic virtual reality 360° viewing and simulation, role play and scenario-based learning experiences.
 The VR walls have quickly become a core technology in our healthcare digital curriculum, and one that can be applied across multiple subjects.
 Below are extracts that describe the kit's intentions.
+Whilst the suites are named VR rooms, that is a bit of a misnomer as they are actually immersive learning spaces.

 NTU, Health and Allied Professions Centre - "A virtual reality room enables lecturers to create a wide range of health care situations for students to practice their skills for their professional role, such as a motorway crash scene, school playing field or train station.
 This engaging space allows students to practice what they could be faced with in the roles that they go into during placements and throughout their career following graduation."